mlswg/mls-protocol/draft-ietf-mls-protocol.md

 invalid.
 The committer MUST prefer any Remove received, or the most recent Update for the leaf if there are no Removes.
 If there are multiple Add proposals referencing the same `key_package`, the committer again chooses one to include and considers the rest invalid.

-Similarly, if there are multiple Add proposals with KeyPackages belonging to the same identity, the committer SHOULD choose one and consider the rest invalid.
+If there are multiple Add proposals with KeyPackages belonging to the same identity, the committer SHOULD choose one and consider the rest invalid.
+Similarly, if there are Add proposals including KeyPackages belonging to an identity that is already present as a member of the group, the committer SHOULD consider them invalid.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the